WOOSEUNGHOON/MOVERY-public/README.md

 Principles and experimental results are discussed in our paper, which will be published in 31st USENIX Security Symposium (Security 2022).

-Owing to code refactoring issues, you can currently only test the results of the target programs listed in the paper.
-We will update the code to apply MOVERY to other software as soon as possible.

 ## How to use
 **[2023-03-31: NOW IT IS UPDATED]**
 You can test [MOVERY](https://hub.docker.com/r/seunghoonwoo/movery-public) using Docker.